Long COVID

-Long COVID or long-haul COVID is a group of health problems persisting or developing after an initial period of COVID-19 infection.
-Symptoms can last weeks, months or years and are often debilitating.
-The World Health Organization defines long COVID as starting three months after the initial COVID-19 infection, but other agencies define it as starting at four weeks after the initial infection.
+Long COVID or long-haul COVID is a group of health problems persisting or developing after an initial period of COVID19 from SARS-CoV-2 infection.
+Symptoms can last weeks, months, or years and are often debilitating.
+The World Health Organization defines long COVID as starting three months after the initial disease, but other agencies define it as starting at four weeks after the initial COVID-19.

 Long COVID is characterised by a large number of symptoms that sometimes disappear and then reappear.
 Commonly reported symptoms of long COVID are fatigue, memory problems, shortness of breath, and sleep disorder.
-Several other symptoms, including headaches, mental health issues, initial loss of smell or taste, muscle weakness, fever, and cognitive dysfunction may also present.
-Symptoms often get worse after mental or physical effort, a process called post-exertional malaise.
+Several other symptoms, including headaches, mental health issues, initial loss of smell or taste, muscle weakness, fever, and cognitive dysfunction ("brain fog") may also present.
+Symptoms often get worse after mental or physical effort, a process called post-exertional malaise (PEM).
 There is a large overlap in symptoms with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

-The causes of long COVID are not yet fully understood.
+The causes of long COVID are not understood.
 Hypotheses include lasting damage to organs and blood vessels, problems with blood clotting, neurological dysfunction, persistent virus or a reactivation of latent viruses and autoimmunity.
-Diagnosis of long COVID is based on (suspected or confirmed) COVID-19 infection or symptoms—and by excluding alternative diagnoses.
+Diagnosis of long COVID is based on (suspected or confirmed) COVID19 infection or symptoms—and by excluding alternative diagnoses.

-As of 2024, the prevalence of long COVID is estimated to be about 6–7% in adults, and about 1% in children.
-Prevalence is less after vaccination.
-Risk factors are higher age, female sex, having asthma, and a more severe initial COVID-19 infection.
-As of 2023, there are no validated effective treatments.
+Many of the symptoms attributed to long COVID are non-specific and occur in other conditions, which makes it difficult to know the true prevalence of long COVID.
+As of 2025, the prevalence of long COVID is estimated to be about 6–7% in adults, and about 1% in children.
+Prevalence might be reduced after vaccination.
+Risk factors include but are not limited to higher age, female sex, having asthma, and a more severe initial COVID19 infection.
+Anyone can develop long COVID.
+As of 2025, there are no validated effective treatments.
 Management of long COVID depends on symptoms.
 Rest is recommended for fatigue and pacing for post-exertional malaise.
 People with severe symptoms or those who were in intensive care may require care from a team of specialists.
 Most people with symptoms at 4 weeks recover by 12 weeks.
 Recovery is slower (or plateaus) for those still ill at 12 weeks.
-For a subset of people, for instance those meeting the criteria for ME/CFS, symptoms are expected to be lifelong.
+For a subset of people, for instance, those meeting the criteria for ME/CFS, symptoms are expected to be lifelong.

 Globally, over 400 million people have experienced long COVID.
 Long COVID may be responsible for a loss of 1% of the world's gross domestic product.

 Classification and terminology

 Long COVID is a patient-created term coined early in the pandemic by those suffering from long-term symptoms.
-While long COVID is the most prevalent name, the terms long-haul COVID, post-COVID-19 syndrome, post-COVID-19 condition, post-acute sequelae of COVID-19 (PASC), and chronic COVID syndrome are also in use.
+While long COVID is the most prevalent name, the terms long-haul COVID, post-COVID19 syndrome, post-COVID19 condition, post-acute sequelae of COVID19 (PASC), and chronic COVID syndrome are also in use.

 Long COVID may not be a single disease or syndrome.
 It could be an umbrella term including permanent organ damage, post-intensive care syndrome, post-viral fatigue syndrome and post-COVID syndrome.